HannahBeattie/x-it/README.md

-H E L L O \_ Y O U !
+<h3> H E L L O \_ Y O U !<h3>

-<h3>X-it is a lightweight customized application, thats integrates with Google Calendar, allowing users to anonymously vote out of unwanted meetings</h3>
+X-it is a lightweight customized application, thats integrates with Google Calendar, allowing users to anonymously vote out of unwanted meetings

-Greetings!

-Welcome to X-it; My final solo assignment, completed as a student at [Enspiral Dev Academy, Wellington](https://devacademy.co.nz/).
+It was completed as my final solo assignment at [Enspiral Dev Academy, Wellington](https://devacademy.co.nz/).

+---

-T H I S _ R E P O S I T O R Y _ C O N T A I N S
+<h3> T H I S _ R E P O S I T O R Y _ C O N T A I N S</h3>

-<h1>This repository contains:</h1>

 - The code for the X-it plug-in, which is currently in testing mode and can be installed using Google’s Apps Script CLI, [Clasp](https://codelabs.developers.google.com/codelabs/clasp/#2).